 8. Proposed Changes to New York Workers' Compensation Benefits.
 A proposal was published by the New York State Workers' Compensation Board ("NYSWCB") in 2014 to change the fee schedule for Workers' Compensation payments.
 Initially, the fees proposed would be set at approximately 130% of the Medicare fees.
 This would reduce fees for the most commonly billed radiology procedures by approximately 60%.
 Further, since the Workers' Compensation fees are coupled with the New York State No Fault Program, radiology providers would suffer similar reductions for No-Fault fees.
 We and the HMCA clients wrote to the NYSWCB to argue against this proposal, and other affected parties commented as well.
 Since then, no further action has been taken by the NYSWCB to advance the 2014 proposal.
-On the contrary, the NYSWCB recently established an overall statewide fee increase for all provider types for services performed on or after October 1, 2018.
+On the contrary, the NYSWCB has adopted fee increases.
 There can be no assurance, however, that the NYSWCB will not modify their present position, or if they elect to do so, the extent to which the NYSWCB would do so.
-A significant reduction in Workers' Compensation and No-Fault fees could have a material adverse impact on our business while an increase would further improve financial results.
+A significant reduction in Workers' Compensation and No-Fault fees could have a material adverse impact on our business.

 9. Possible changes in Florida Insurance Law.
-A bill has been introduced into the Florida legislature, whose goal is to eliminate the no-fault system and the requirement that motorists carry personal injury protection, commonly referred to a "PIP".
-In March 2018, however, a Florida senate subcommittee rejected a bill to repeal PIP.
-Future efforts to repeal PIP, however, may be successful.
-Currently, drivers and passengers get car damages and PIP, paid for up to \$10,000, no matter who is at fault in an accident.
+In early 2019, two senate bills and one house bill in Florida were introduced, all of them calling for the repeal of PIP and replacing PI with \$25,000 Bodily Injury Coverage and Property Damage Liability Coverage.
+Another Florida senate bill was introduced that would preserve PIP but dramatically cut reimbursement rates.
+None of the proposed bills ever made it onto the 2019 legislative agenda, but similar efforts in the future might be successful.
+Currently, drivers and passengers get car damages and PIP paid for up to \$10,000, no matter who is at fault in an accident.
 Drivers have to pay an additional cost to insurance companies to pay for bodily injuries, which covers them if they are at fault.
 While PIP is required, coverage for bodily injury is not.
 The insurance industry is pushing to scrap PIP and instead mandate all motorists to carry coverage that includes a minimum of \$25,000 bodily injury if they are at fault.
 Eliminating PIP would mean that the \$10,000 drivers now get paid toward medical costs through their insurers might not be there for them to pay for injured drivers.
 Importantly, payments would be reduced by approximately 60% due to claims being paid at commercial rates or through legal settlements instead of at the presently prevailing PIP fee schedule.
 This would negatively impact our seven diagnostic imaging facilities (both those we own and those we manage) with more unpaid bills, lower reimbursement rates and elongated waiting times.